nheyr08/Integrated-Circuit-Laboratory/Lab05/Readme.md

- ## Matrix convolution, max pooling and transposed convolution
+ ## Matrix convolution, max pooling and transposed convolution With SRAM